Fosse Bank School Admissions Policy

 Aims of this Policy

-- To ensure compliance with the School’s charitable purpose as a school providing independent education for girls and boys between the ages of 2 and 11 years.
+- To ensure compliance with Fosse Bank School’s (hereafter referred to as ‘the School’) charitable purpose as a school providing independent education for girls and boys between the ages of 2 and 11 years.

 - To set selection criteria and procedures that are consistent with this charitable purpose which are fair to all applicants.